This article explains how to install Docker on a Raspberry Pi, how to build a simple image, and how to run a container based on it.

 You are returned to the Pi command prompt.
 To run the container again, just repeat the docker run command above.
 Incidentally, the “–cap add” flags in that command are needed only so that the mount command works within the container.

 Docker has different benefits in different situations.
-Here, it enabled us to install a software package on our system, and its fairly complicated set of dependencies, without splattering new libraries and modules all over the system. ffmpeg, libtool and other items named in the Dockerfile (under ENV PACKAGES) were installed within the Docker image, not into the Pi’s system folders.
+Here, it enabled us to get comskip up and running on our Pi, without splattering new libraries and modules all over the system. sudo, cifs-utils and comskip (as named under ENV PACKAGES) were installed within the Docker image, not into the Pi’s system folders.
 Out host system thus remains “clean” and unchanged.

 When the Docker container exits, any files we created on the fly are lost, including files created by comskip.
 Storage is ephemeral.
 One solution is to use Docker storage volumes.
-Another is to mount a remote data area directly into the container, which is what we did.
+Another is to mount a remote data area directly into the container, which is what we did above.